About the Center

 Building on Mayo Clinic's more than 100 years of experience in applying scientific and engineering principles to health care delivery, the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is transforming the way that patients everywhere receive and experience health care.

-Making the Mayo Clinic Kern Center for the Science of Health Care Delivery particularly unique is its ability to draw on the broad resources and expertise of Mayo Clinic to translate ideas and findings into real-world applications.
+The Mayo Clinic Kern Center for the Science of Health Care Delivery is particularly unique in its ability to draw on a breadth and depth of resources and expertise across Mayo Clinic to translate ideas and findings into real-world applications.

-With Mayo's culture of teamwork and collaboration, new models of health care delivery move from the earliest stages of research and discovery, through rigorous testing and refinement, and into routine patient care more rapidly than anywhere else.
+With Mayo's culture of teamwork and collaboration, new models of health care delivery move rapidly from the earliest stages of research and discovery, through rigorous testing and refinement, and into routine patient care.

 The center builds on Mayo's strong history of taking a scientific approach to health care delivery.
 Since the early 1900s, Mayo Clinic has been finding innovative ways to make medical practice more efficient and effective.

-One of Mayo's first doctors, Dr. Henry S. Plummer, is credited with developing several concepts that today are commonplace at medical facilities around the world, such as a single, unified medical record for each patient.
+Dr. Henry S. Plummer, one of Mayo's first doctors, is credited with developing several concepts that today are commonplace at medical facilities around the world, such as a single, unified medical record for each patient.

 Within the center, every project is inspired by real-world challenges experienced by patients at Mayo Clinic and elsewhere.
 The foundation of the center's work is an unwavering commitment to creating a high-quality, affordable, seamless patient experience.